Streets & Drainage

-- An approved Certificate of Insurance, or bond (if required), equal to the value of the work done, is required to be on file with the ROW Permit application.
+1. Obtain an approved Certificate of Insurance, or bond (if required), equal to the value of the work done and submit with permit.

-- Applicant shall include the construction methods, equipment and operational procedures utilized and obtain the Town’s concurrence in the ROW Permit application, and if required provide construction plans and or scope of work letter.
+4. Provide construction methods, equipment and operational procedures to obtain the Town’s concurrence in the ROW Permit application and Traffic Control Plan, and if required prepare construction plans and or a scope of work letter.